 SHOW SEMANTIC FACTS

 Lists facts (named row-level expressions) registered in one or all semantic views.
-Each row describes a single fact with its name, source table, and inferred data type.
+Each row describes a single fact with its name, source table, inferred data type, synonyms, and comment.
 Views that have no facts defined return no rows.

 Syntax